Labzofaditya/labzofaditya.github.io/index.md

 2. Tragedy of Commons
 3. India - Civilisation, State & Economy

-This is different from my "accretion notes" that I put on my Substack - Making Roads.
+For eg, the notes from a single biography of a person would appear on my Substack whereas the cumulative notes across all biographies of that person appear here.

 ----